hqms/py-video-encode/README.rst

-PyEncode
+py-video-encode
 ========

-PyEncode is a ffmpeg wrapper and provided as a python module
+py-video-encode is a ffmpeg wrapper and provided as a python module